Korolvs/gaya/_posts/2016-03-17-command-driven-architecture-for-ruby-on-rails.md

 Ruby on Rails is a great framework for a quick start, but when a project gets much bigger, a lot of files in controllers, models and views folders can converts to a strong headache for a developer (especially if the developer made some bad decisions at the start of working on the project).
 Each change affected to a big amount of files becomes a real problem.
 The best way to solve this problems is to use a good architecture from very start of developing the project.

 The architecture described in this article extends a common MVC approach with adding some new primitives to an application.
+It doesn`t break the standart RoR approach and only extends it.

 So main primitives are: